vsnedro/docs.ru-ru/docs/visual-basic/programming-guide/concepts/async/cancel-remaining-async-tasks-after-one-is-complete.md

         ''        vbCrLf & $"Length of the downloaded string: {urlContents.Length}." & vbCrLf
         ''Next

-        ' ***Create a query that, when executed, returns a collection of tasks.
+        ' _*_Create a query that, when executed, returns a collection of tasks.
         Dim downloadTasksQuery As IEnumerable(Of Task(Of Integer)) =
             From url In urlList Select ProcessURLAsync(url, client, ct)

-        ' ***Use ToArray to execute the query and start the download tasks.
+        ' _*_Use ToArray to execute the query and start the download tasks.
         Dim downloadTasks As Task(Of Integer)() = downloadTasksQuery.ToArray()

-        ' ***Call WhenAny and then await the result.
-The task that finishes ' first is assigned to firstFinishedTask.
+        ' _*_Call WhenAny and then await the result.
+The task that finishes ' first is assigned to finishedTask.
-        Dim firstFinishedTask As Task(Of Integer) = Await Task.WhenAny(downloadTasks)
+        Dim finishedTask As Task(Of Integer) = Await Task.WhenAny(downloadTasks)

-        ' ***Cancel the rest of the downloads.
+        ' _*_Cancel the rest of the downloads.
 You just want the first one. cts.Cancel()

-        ' ***Await the first completed task and display the results ' Run the program several times to demonstrate that different ' websites can finish first.
+        ' _*_Await the first completed task and display the results ' Run the program several times to demonstrate that different ' websites can finish first.
-        Dim length = Await firstFinishedTask
+        Dim length = Await finishedTask
         resultsTextBox.Text &= vbCrLf & $"Length of the downloaded website:  {length}" & vbCrLf
     End Function

-    ' ***Bundle the processing steps for a website into one async method.
+    ' _**Bundle the processing steps for a website into one async method.
     Async Function ProcessURLAsync(url As String, client As HttpClient, ct As CancellationToken) As Task(Of Integer)

         ' GetAsync returns a Task(Of HttpResponseMessage).